Adult Gerontology Acute Care Nurse Practitioner (AGACNP) Post-Doctoral Certificate

 If a student does not complete the required 255 clinical hours during the initial specialty course clinical session/s (NURU 633 Practicum in Adult-Gerontology Acute Care and NURU 635 Practicum for Complex and Chronic Problems in Adult-Gerontology Acute Care), s/he will be enrolled in a NURU 699 Independent Practicum for Clinical Hours completion (0 credits) and required to pay a Continuing Clinical fee, per each course and session, until the student receives a “P” in the specialty clinical course or until the student’s seven year program completion timeline has expired.

-Students graduating from this program will be eligible to take the national certification examination offered by the American Nurses Credentialing Center (ANCC).
+Students graduating from this program will be eligible to take the national certification examination offered by the American Nurses Credentialing Center (ANCC) and/or the American Association of Critical Care Nurses (AACN).